tzilist/sunfish/README.md

 }
 ```

-If none of these are supplied, it is assumed that the returned object is the new state.
+If nothing is returned, the previous `state` and `context` are preserved from other actions preformed in the transaction.
+This can be useful when work needs to be preformed in the view layer without updating the transaction/state.

-When `break` is supplied, this tells Sunfish to skip any subsequent steps
+When `break` is supplied, this tells Sunfish to skip any subsequent steps (except for the `update` function).

 When `context` is supplied, data is stored within the transaction.
 This allows the developer to easily pass data from one call to the next without needing to set it in state explicitly.